CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.1.1 Office Products.md

 #### APP.1.1.A15 Use of encryption and digital signatures (CI)

 Data with increased protection requirements SHOULD be encrypted prior to transmission or storage to ensure confidentiality.
 BEFORE using an encryption feature built into an Office product, SHOULD it check to see if it provides adequate protection, especially for older product versions.
-The IT systems of sender and recipient SHOULD ensure access protection to the method used for encryption.
+The IT systems of the sender and the recipient SHOULD ensure access protection for the encryption method used.
 Users SHOULD be trained and sensitized in handling the encryption functions.
 In addition, a method SHOULD be used to digitally sign macros and documents.
 The validity of the used certificates SHOULD be limited in time.

 #### APP.1.1.A16 Integrity check of documents (I)